aisha-w/aisha-w.github.io/README.md

-### About
+## about

 I focus on clear, concise, and audience-driven documentation that is fueled by empathy, accessibility, and equity.
 I currently write and edit technical documentation for [SiFive](https://www.sifive.com).

 A collection of some writing samples are available [here](samples/README.md).